 |HR Leaders Program||CHCOs |

 GS-15s/SES in field

-Interested in our leadership development programs?
+Interested in the Mission Support Leadership Program?
 Sign up for our emails to learn more.

 We at the Partnership for Public Service remain fully committed to our nonprofit, nonpartisan mission.
 We also remain fully committed to you and your development.
 To help you continue to achieve your agency’s mission and grow your skills during the COVID-19 pandemic, we are continuing with all programs and will carry them out virtually through August 2021.
 Just like our in-person sessions, each virtual offering uses research-supported methods from highly experienced facilitators.